Geometry- and topology-controlled synchronization phase transition on manifolds: Quintic normal form and hysteresis scales

 At $K=K_{c}$, the stable large-amplitude branch satisfies

 This is the jump amplitude when the incoherent branch loses stability at $K=K_{c}$.
 At the saddle-node point, the synchronized branch disappears with the smaller amplitude

-Therefore, under the additional condition $\Lambda_{5}>0$, the topological sign statement for $\Lambda_{3}$ obtained in Appendix \ref{Appendix-E} extends to a local description of the discontinuous regime: a non-zero Euler characteristic selects $\Lambda_{3}<0$, while the positive quintic coefficient fixes the width of the hysteresis window and the size of the order-parameter jump.
+Therefore, under the additional condition $\Lambda_{5}>0$, the conditional sign statement for $\Lambda_{3}$ obtained in Appendix \ref{Appendix-E} extends to a local description of the discontinuous regime: the sign condition gives $\Lambda_{3}<0$, while the positive quintic coefficient fixes the width of the hysteresis window and the size of the order parameter jump.

 The same quintic normal form also refines the continuous regime.
 If $\Lambda_{3}>0$ and $\lambda\left(K\right)<0$, the small supercritical branch of Eq. (\ref{GEQ9}) satisfies

 Therefore $\Lambda_{5}$ gives the first higher-order correction to the continuous branch.
 It does not change the generic mean-field exponents derived in Appendix \ref{Appendix-F}.
 Those exponents are still controlled by the cubic term.
 The role of $\Lambda_{5}$ becomes leading only when $\Lambda_{3}=0$.
 If that codimension-two situation occurs and $\Lambda_{5}>0$, the transition is still continuous, but the scaling changes to